 Americans living in Germany

 Do you remember when you first learned about Germany?
-Was it during your history class or was it when you were doing something fun, like watching the parade scene in the cult classic Ferris Bueller’s Day Off.
+Was it during history class or maybe it was when you were doing something fun, like watching the parade scene in the cult classic Ferris Bueller’s Day Off.
 Aside from what (and how) you might’ve learned when you were younger, were you aware that there are approximately 100,000 Americans living in Germany?

 Is moving to Germany a good idea?

-There are plenty of perks for Americans considering moving to Germany.
+There are plenty of perks for Americans thinking about moving to Germany.
 This includes the excellent standard of living and plenty of job opportunities; especially if you’re a skilled worker with a tech, science, or health background.

 Another bonus to moving to Germany is that English is widely spoken throughout the country.
 However, it’ll be helpful to learn German too.
-Other reasons to live abroad include affordable and quality healthcare, free education, stellar transportation, and easy access to other parts of Europe.
+Other reasons to move there include safety, affordable, quality healthcare, free education, stellar transportation, and easy access to other parts of Europe.

 Even though there are many pros to making Germany your future home, keep in mind that German weather isn’t ideal if you’re seeking a warm climate or ready to retire.
 Harsh winters are the norm and Germany doesn’t have a path to retirement for foreigners (more on that later).
 German is notoriously difficult to learn so it will take a lot of time and effort to achieve a high level.

 Keep reading to get a complete overview of what it’s like to live in Germany as a foreigner.
-By the end you should be able to determine if this European country is right fit for you.
+By the end you should have a better idea if this European country is the right fit for you.

 Can an American citizen work and live in Germany?